meichthys/church/README.md

 The following features have been implemented in this app (see the [🗺️ Roadmap](#🗺️-roadmap) below for future plans):

+- Portal for users with a login:
+  - Prayer request submission & viewing
 - `Church Person` tracking
   - Define and track `Church Person Relation`ships
     - Define `Church Person Relation Type`s